adam-alfraih/monster-battle/README.md

 # Monster Battle: The Card Game

 'Monster Battle: The Card Game' is a React application.
-This is the completed version of the technical challenge.
+With a 48 hour deadline, is the completed version of the technical challenge.

 This project is not completely styled and continues to be a **work in progress**.